Region-of-Interest-Guided Deep Joint Source-Channel Coding for Image Transmission: Experiment

 \subsection{Experimental Setting}

-\textbf{Baselines:} To demonstrate, we compare ROI-JSCC with previous deepJSCC models ranging from the original~\cite{bourtsoulatze2019deep} to the latest~\cite{choi2025feature}.
-The baselines include a convolution block-based ConvJSCC~\cite{bourtsoulatze2019deep}, a residual block-based~\cite{zhang2023predictive} ResJSCC, a Swin transformer block-based SwinJSCC~\cite{yang2024swinjscc}, and a feature importance-aware block-based FAJSCC~\cite{choi2025feature}.
-Detailed implementation codes are available at https://github.com/hansung-choi/ROI-JSCC.
+\textbf{Baselines:} We compare ROI-JSCC with previous deepJSCC models ranging from the original~\cite{bourtsoulatze2019deep} to the latest~\cite{choi2025feature} to verify our model.
+The baselines include a convolution block-based ConvJSCC~\cite{bourtsoulatze2019deep}, a residual block-based ResJSCC~\cite{zhang2023predictive}, a Swin transformer block-based SwinJSCC~\cite{yang2024swinjscc}, and a feature importance-aware block-based FAJSCC~\cite{choi2025feature}.
+Note that ours not only improves the ROI performance but also adapts to dynamic positional variations of ROI.

-\textbf{Training and Testing:} We use the DIV2K dataset~\cite{agustsson2017ntire} for training.
+\textbf{Training and Testing:} We use the DIV2K dataset for training.
 The training set consists of 800 high-resolution images, randomly cropped into $256 \times 256$ patches with a batch size of $11$ over $200$ epochs.
 The Adam optimizer with a learning rate of $0.0001$ is used to minimize the ROI-based loss function $\mathcal{L}$ (with $n_h=n_w=4$, varying $\gamma$, $\alpha=1.0$, $\beta=0.5$, and $\tau=0.1$) for ROI-JSCC, while other models are trained to minimize the MSE loss.
-For numerical evaluation, images of the DIV2K validation dataset are center-cropped to the nearest multiple of $128$ to match the original size closely.
-For visual comparison, the Kodak dataset is used.
+For numerical evaluation, varying-sized images of the DIV2K validation dataset are center-cropped to the nearest multiple of $128$ to match the original size closely.
+All codes for experiments are available at https://github.com/hansung-choi/ROI-JSCC.\footnote{Our code repository includes implementations for additional experiments (e.g., visual inspections and various ROI settings).
+More detailed explanations are provided in Appendix~\ref{app:extensive}.}